 Other telehealth services prescribe antibiotics based on symptoms alone.
 50% of the time they will be wrong.
 Taking antibiotics unnecessarily is dangerous for your health, weakening your immune system and lowering the effectiveness of antibiotics for when you really need it.

-We're not ANTI-antibiotics, we just understand the risks associated with the misdiagnosis of a UTI, and overprescription of antibiotics when not necessary.
+We're not ANTI-antibiotics; we just understand the risks associated with the misdiagnosis of a UTI and the unnecessary overprescription of antibiotics.

 In short, it's not good.

 Think about antibiotic use like a cat with nine lives.
 There are only a limited number of times we can use a specific antibiotic to fight off a strain of bacteria before the bacteria is able to adapt to the drug and become resistant to it.
 When this happens, the once-effective antibiotic becomes powerless against future diseases caused by this bacteria.

 A few key takeaways from the World Health Organization declaring antimicrobial resistance a global public health threat in 2014.

 Such as pneumonia, tuberculosis, gonorrhea and food-borne diseases are becoming increasingly difficult to treat.